 Governance and Sustainability System

-The corporate governance system of Scottish Power Limited is known as the ScottishPower Governance and Sustainability System, the latest edition of which was adopted by the company’s Board of Directors on 6 May 2021.
+The corporate governance system of Scottish Power Limited is known as the ScottishPower Governance and Sustainability System.

 The ScottishPower Governance and Sustainability System is updated from time to time in accordance with the ScottishPower group’s decision-making policies and procedures to reflect any updates made to the policies, strategies and general guidelines of the ScottishPower group’s ultimate shareholder Iberdrola, S.A.
 (Iberdrola Governance and Sustainability System) to the extent applicable to the ScottishPower Governance and Sustainability System.